raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- /collapse ---

 --- task ---
-Ensure volunteer role description is attractive to potential volunteers, and does not read like a job description.
+Ensure the volunteer role description is attractive to potential volunteers, and does not read like a job description.
 --- /task ---

 --- save ---